fineanmol/plant-tree/README.md

-🎍 Updated on Sat, 15 Nov 2025 18:22:31 GMT
+🍀 Updated on Sun, 16 Nov 2025 20:22:26 GMT

-> "Before software can be reusable, it first has to be usable."
+> "Any fool can write code that a computer can understand."